mohamedelmtwaly/Lab-Html-Css-ITI-/README.md

-# HTML & CSS Labs — ITI
+# HTML & CSS Lab — ITI

 This repository contains basic practice tasks using **HTML** and **CSS** only.
 The purpose is to apply the core concepts of building and styling simple web pages.